- Email: Josh.Kantrow@lewisbrisbois.com

 - “Management Strategies for Efficient Document Review,” webinar presented to Lewis Brisbois clients, November 12, 2014.

-- “Common Coverage Issues in Employment Law Matters,” presented to a financial services industry client, on October 21, 2014, in Olathe, Kansas.
+- “Common Coverage Issues in Employment Law Matters,” presented to a financial services industry client, on October 21, 2014, in Kansas City.

-- “Recent Developments in Legal Ethics in Illinois,” presented to an insurance industry client on May 14, 2014 and AmTrust on May 15, 2014, Chicago, Illinois.
+- “Recent Developments in Legal Ethics in Illinois,” presented to insurance and financial industry clients on May 14-15, 2014, Chicago, Illinois.

 - “Insurance Agent and CPA E&O: Do Professional Liability Service providers Have a Duty to Predict the Future Tax Treatment of Employee Benefits Plans”, webinar presented with Connie Anderson to Lewis Brisbois clients, April 17, 2014.